vvij86/churn_predictions/readme.txt

-Copilot Prompt — Step 6: Tune Candidate Model, Compare, Register Version 2, and Assign Aliases
+Copilot Prompt — Step 7: Batch Scoring Using Champion Alias

 Create a new Databricks notebook named:

-"06_tune_candidate_register_version2_and_aliases.ipynb"
+"07_batch_scoring_using_champion_alias.ipynb"

-This notebook should continue from the already completed MLOps POC.
+This notebook should continue from the existing MLOps POC.

 Current State

-The following steps are already completed:

-- Unity Catalog access verification
-- Existing Logistic Regression model loaded
-- Model evaluated and logged to MLflow
-- Baseline model registered in Unity Catalog

-The registered model already exists as:
+The registered model already exists in Unity Catalog as:

 "superdata_au_dev.mlops.superannuation_churn_model"

-and currently has:

-"Version 1"
+Current aliases:

+- Version 1 → "Champion"
+- Version 2 → "Candidate"

+The purpose of this notebook is to demonstrate batch scoring using the "Champion" alias.

-Do not recreate Version 1.
+Do not hardcode Version 1 for scoring.

 Purpose

-Create a meaningful Version 2 by:
+Demonstrate how a production-style batch scoring process can:

-1. Loading the existing baseline model
+1. Load the currently approved model using the "Champion" alias
-2. Loading training and test datasets
-3. Tuning a new Logistic Regression candidate using GridSearchCV
-4. Comparing baseline vs tuned candidate
-5. Logging the candidate to MLflow
-6. Registering the candidate under the same Unity Catalog model name
-7. Creating a new model version
-8. Assigning Champion/Candidate aliases

-Hyperopt is not installed.
+2. Load scoring/test data
+3. Generate churn predictions and probabilities
+4. Create business-friendly scoring output
+5. Capture model/version metadata with every prediction
+6. Prepare the result for later persistence to a Gold/output table

+Do not create a Databricks Job yet.
-Do not use Hyperopt or SparkTrials.
+Do not implement monitoring yet.

-Use scikit-learn "GridSearchCV".

----

-Step 6 - Tune Candidate and Create Model Version 2
+Step 7 - Batch Scoring Using Champion Model

-Add a Markdown heading:
+Create a Markdown heading:

-"# Step 6 - Tune Candidate Model and Create Version 2"
+"# Step 7 - Batch Scoring Using Champion Alias"

-Explain that Version 1 represents the existing baseline model and this notebook creates a genuinely different candidate model through hyperparameter tuning.

-Also explain that registering the candidate under the same Unity Catalog model name creates a new model version automatically.
+Explain that downstream scoring should use:

+"@Champion"

+instead of a hardcoded version such as Version 1.

+Explain that if the Champion alias later moves to another version, the scoring code does not need to change.

 1. Import Required Libraries